angshuman-agarwal/EntityExtractor/README.md

 # EntityExtractor
-Entity Extractor for Rasa using Microsoft [Recognizers Text](https://github.com/microsoft/Recognizers-Text/tree/master/Python)
+Entity Extractor for Rasa using Microsoft [Recognizers Text](https://github.com/microsoft/Recognizers-Text/tree/master/Python).

+I have built the Entity Extactor as an alternative for [Duckling Entity Extractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor), since there some problems using Duckling as it requires one server running for entity extraction as well as it's not available directly on Windows system.

+Currently I have added suppport for `English` language, if you are looking for other lanuages you can add the support for the same.

 ## How to setup?